 - Persistent Dripping Faucets

-Dripping faucets not only waste water but also indicate the need for maintenance.
+Dripping faucets not only wastes water but also indicate the need for maintenance.
 A dripping faucet usually indicates a worn-out washer or a faulty valve.
 Ignoring this issue can lead to increased water bills and potential damage to the faucet or surrounding fixtures.

 - Unpleasant Odors